AdobeDocs/alloy-docs/reference/retrieving-library-information.md

 Currently, the provided `libraryInfo` object contains the following properties:

 * `version` This is the version of the loaded library.
 For example, if the version of the library being loaded were 1.0.0, the value would be `1.0.0`.

-If there are other pieces of information you would find useful, please let us know.